bor0/gidti/manuscript/chapter5.md

 X> ### Exercise 19
 X>
 X> Implement `divMyNatNZ` for `MyNat` that works similarly to `divNatNZ`.
+X>
+X> Hint: This might be a little tricky.
+You can find Idris' source code for `divNat` and change accordingly.

 ### 5.2.6.
 Maximum of two numbers